Jebel Akhdar War: Timeline

-First conflict
+First conflict (1954–1955)

 The war was triggered by Sultan Said, on 10 October 1954, when he first licensed IPC oil prospectors to search for oil near Fahud, an area located within the territory of the Imamate, and sent forces to occupy it.
 The move was determined by the Imamate to be a breach of the Treaty of Seeb, an agreement which recognized its autonomy.
 On the next day, the Sultanate's forces moved to capture Tanam.
 The occupation of Fahud and Tanam was only a prelude to a grand design by the Sultanate to occupy the entire Imamate.
 On 13 December 1954, the Muscat and Oman Field Force (MOFF), later renamed Sultan of Oman's Armed Forces (SAF), which had eight British officers among its troops, marched from Fahud to Adam and occupied it.
 Thereupon, the capital of the Imamate, Nizwa, was captured by the Sultanate on 15 December 1955.
 The Imamate was therefore temporarily defeated and the red flag of the Sultanate flew over the interior for the first time in half a century.
 However, the Wali of Rustaq and the younger brother of the Imam, Talib al-Hinai, fled to Saudi Arabia and then to Cairo (Egypt) in order to seek Arab support in the war against the Sultanate.

-Arab states support
+Arab states support of the Imamate

 The rise of anti-imperialism and pro Arab-unity in the Arab world led by President Gamal Abdel Nasser prompted Egypt and Iraq to back the Imamate's cause in the Jebel Akhdar War.
 The interior of Oman established an Omani Imamate Office in Cairo (Egypt).
 The dispute over Buraimi between the Sultanate and Saudi Arabia, as well as Saudi Arabia's attempt to overshadow President Nasser's prominence in the Arab world, triggered Saudi's support to the Imamate.
 The United States took the position of not interfering in the conflict as per the statement made by the Secretary of State, John Dulles, in a press conference in August 1957 and made no attempts to mediate between the involved parties after the Imamate appealed to the US through the latter's embassy in Cairo to solve the conflict by seeking peaceful negotiations with Britain.
 The US interest rested on both sides of the opposing parties as it had shares in Saudi Aramco Company, which was owned by Standard Oil Company of California (later renamed Chevron), and in IPC, which was partially owned by Near East Development Corporation (later renamed ExxonMobil), who were both competing for oil concessions in the Arabian peninsula, as well as, being an ally to both Saudi Arabia and Britain, who had a dispute over Buraimi Oasis.